unruggable-labs/ENSIPs/eip-1.md

 - Read the ENSIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to get to final status.
 - The title should accurately describe the content.
-- Check the ENSIP for language (spelling, grammar, sentence structure, etc.), markup (GitHub flavored Markdown), code style
+- Check the ENSIP for language (spelling, grammar, sentence structure, etc.), markup (GitHub-flavored Markdown), code style

 If the ENSIP isn't ready, the editor will send it back to the author for revision, with specific instructions.